Keto Berry Fool

 In a medium bowl, beat heavy whipping cream until soft peaks form.
 Add remaining sweetener and continue to beat until stiff peaks form.

-You would be a fool for not trying this amazing keto berry fool.
-Layered with sugar-free fruit syrup and whipped cream, this fool is creamy and sweet.
-With roots all over Europe, this dessert is delicious and only has 3 ingredients making it an
+You would be a fool for not trying this berry fool.
+Layered with sugar-free fruit syrup and whipped cream, it’s creamy and sweet.
+With roots all over Europe, this dessert only needs 3 ingredients making it an

 A berry fool is a traditional English dessert.
 No one is really sure where the name Fool came from but some believe it might have been derived from the Arabic dish known as ful or foul (pronounced fool).
 While the ingredients differ from the Arabic and English dishes, both are prepped in the same way.
 Typically a berry fool is made by folding stewed fruit into a sweet custard.
 Classically the fruit of choice is gooseberries (close to the flavor of a grape but slightly more boozy tasting).
 Nowadays, modern fool recipes skip the custard and use whipped cream.

-Most berries are okay on the keto diet.
-You can enjoy raspberries, blackberries, blueberries and strawberries on the keto diet.
-You will just want to make sure that you consume them in a small amount.
-One cup of raspberries has 6.7g net carbs, making them great options for a low carb berry in this easy keto whipped cream dessert.
+Most berries are fine on keto.
+Raspberries, blackberries, blueberries and strawberries all work – just keep portions in check.
+One cup of raspberries has 6.7g net carbs, making them a great option for this whipped cream dessert.

 You can also substitute the monkfruit sweetener for a sugar-free vanilla syrup by